langmead-lab/recount-unify/README.md

 For the exact format for `project1.tsv`, please see the Unifier instructions in: https://github.com/langmead-lab/monorail-external/blob/master/README.md#unifier-aggregation-over-per-sample-pump-outputs

+in any case it *MUST* have a header line!

 Then, you need to create symlinks from the output of `recount-pump` (assumes the same filesystem):